WordsOut poems by Godfrey Rust · collection Incarnate · home

 Faith must be worth a great deal if it costs

-so much for all of us to harvest such
+so much to harvest such a small amount.

-Written for an Ascension Day service at St John's, West Ealing in 2008.
+Written for the Ascension Day service at St John's, West Ealing in 2008.